IshakShekh97/ishak-s-den/README.md

 ---

-## ✨ About Ishak's Den
+## ✨ About Rajnish's Den

-**Ishak's Den** is a modern, animated, and responsive portfolio website built with the latest web technologies.
+**Rajnish's Den** is a modern, animated, and responsive portfolio website built with the latest web technologies.
 It showcases projects, skills, education, and contact information in a visually appealing and interactive way.

 ---